mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 This information should be reviewed by your caregiver and any other visitors who are planning to come and see you during your transplant.

 * No visitors are allowed who have any signs of a cold, flu or who have been exposed to any contagious illness.
 If you have any questions about who can visit please speak with a nurse, NP or physician.
-* Hand washing for 15-20 seconds is required before each visitor enters a patient’s room.
+* Hand washing for 15-20 seconds is required before each visitor enters a patient's room.
 Hand washing or use of a hand sanitizer (Purell&reg;) must be repeated each time the room is entered.
-There may be a need for additional precautions at other times – if needed there will be a sign on the patient’s door with instructions.
+There may be a need for additional precautions at other times – if needed there will be a sign on the patient's door with instructions.
-* Visitors and caregivers must use the visitor’s restroom in the hallway.
+* Visitors and caregivers must use the visitor's restroom in the hallway.
 This is for the protection of the patient and to minimize bacterial spread in the room.
-* No fresh cut flowers or live plants are allowed in the patient’s room.
+* No fresh cut flowers or live plants are allowed in the patient's room.
 * Children under the age of 12 are not allowed to visit or stay with you during your transplant period.

 ### Living with Neutropenia